MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 After the winner of the MLS Regular Season Tiebreaker advances, any remaining tied clubs not advancing from the first round MLS Regular Season Tiebreaker shall again go through a second round MLS Regular Season Tiebreaker in order to determine the next advancing club.
 The MLS Regular Season Tiebreaker system will continue until qualification/seeding has been determined.

-In the above example, when the three clubs go through the first round of the MLS Regular Season Tiebreaker, Team A advances as they have the most “Goals For” (Tiebreaker #3) after Team C is eliminated from contention due to only having fourteen wins in relation to Team A and B’s fifteen in the first column of the comparison.
-The remaining tied Clubs, Team B and Team C, then go through a second round MLS Regular Season Tiebreaker, wherein Team B next advances as the Club with the best “Total Wins (Tiebreaker #1).
+*In this example, when the three clubs go through the first round of the MLS Regular Season Tiebreaker, Team A advances as they have the most “Goals For” (Tiebreaker #3) after Team C is eliminated from contention due to only having 14 wins in relation to Team A and B’s 15 in the first column of the comparison.
+The remaining tied clubs, Team B and Team C, then go through a second round MLS Regular Season Tiebreaker, wherein Team B next advances as the club with the best “Total Wins (Tiebreaker #1).

 - Foul - 1 Point

 - Technical Staff Warnings - 2 Points

 - Straight Red Card - 7 Points